 Court of Protection Solicitors

-When someone you love no longer has the mental capacity to make important decisions, you want to make sure they’re protected.
+When someone you love may no longer have the mental capacity to make important decisions, you want to make sure they’re protected.

 Our Court of Protection solicitors are here to help you support vulnerable loved ones with their welfare or finances.